 Pursuant to SEC rules, McCormick intends to send a single annual report and proxy statement to any household where two or more stockholders reside unless it has received contrary instructions from the stockholders.
 This rule benefits both stockholders and McCormick.
 It eliminates unnecessary mailings delivered to your home and helps to reduce McCormick's expenses.
 Each stockholder will continue to receive a separate proxy card.
-If your household receives a single set of disclosure documents for this year, and you would prefer to receive a duplicate copy, please contact McCormick's delivery agent, Broadridge Financial Solutions, Inc., by calling its toll-free number, 866-540-7095, by sending an electronic mail message to sendmaterial@proxyvote.com, or by writing to Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY, 11717.
+If your household receives a single set of disclosure documents for this year, and you would prefer to receive a duplicate copy, please contact McCormick's delivery agent, Broadridge Financial Solutions, Inc., by calling its toll-free number, 866-540-7095, by sending an electronic mail message to sendmaterial@ proxyvote.com, or by writing to Broadridge Financial Solutions, Inc., 51 Mercedes Way, Edgewood, NY, 11717.
 Broadridge will provide you with a duplicate copy promptly.
-If you share an address with another McCormick stockholder and you would prefer to receive a separate set of annual disclosure documents in the future, or both of you would prefer to receive only a single set of McCormick's annual disclosure documents, please contact Broadridge Financial Solutions, Inc. at the above telephone number or address
+If you share an address with another McCormick stockholder and you would prefer to receive a separate set of annual disclosure documents in the future, or both of you would prefer to receive only a single set of McCormick's annual disclosure documents, please contact Broadridge Financial Solutions, Inc. at the above telephone number or address.

-Stockholder Proposals for 2017 Annual Meeting
+Stockholder Proposals for 2019 Annual Meeting

-Pursuant to SEC rules, proposals or director nominations of stockholders to be presented at the 2017 Annual Meeting must be received by the Secretary of McCormick at the Company's principal executive offices not less than 120 calendar days before February 16, 2018 (i.e., on or before October 19, 2016) to be considered for inclusion in the 2018 proxy statement.
+Pursuant to SEC rules, proposals or director nominations of stockholders to be presented at the 2019 Annual Meeting must be received by the Secretary of McCormick at the Company's principal executive offices not less than 120 calendar days before February 15, 2019 (i.e., on or before October 18, 2018) to be considered for inclusion in the 2019 proxy statement.

-Stockholders wishing to submit proposals or director nominations at the 2018 Annual Meeting that are not to be included in such proxy statement material must deliver notice to the Secretary at the principal executive offices of McCormick no later than the close of business on the 60th day, nor earlier than the close of business on the 90th day, prior to the first anniversary of the preceding year's annual meeting (i.e., between December 29, 2017 and January 26, 2018).
+Stockholders wishing to submit other proposals or director nominations at the 2019 Annual Meeting that are not to be in the proxy statement materials must deliver notice to the Secretary at the principal executive offices of McCormick no later than the close of business on the 60th day, nor earlier than the close of business on the 90th day, prior to the first anniversary of the preceding year's annual meeting (i.e., between December 28, 2018 and January 27, 2019).
 Stockholders are also advised to review McCormick's By-Laws, which contain additional requirements with respect to advance notice of stockholder proposals and director nominations.